 Other famous traditions for Daeboreum include jwibulnori and sajanori.
-Jwibulnori, or playing with fire, involves burning rice fields and vegetable gardens to kill insect pests and to ease cultivation for the coming growing season.
+Jwibulnori, or playing with fire, involves burning rice fields and vegetable gardens to kill insect pests and to ease cultivation for the coming season.
 Sajanori is the more festive tradition.
 For sajanori, men form a parade wearing lion masks.
-Perhaps the most celebrated tradition is dalmaji, which is visiting high places to view the full moon with friends and family.
+Perhaps the most celebrated tradition is dalmaji, which entails visiting high places to view the full moon with friends and family.

-○ Customs and Traditions of Jeongwol Daeboreum
+Customs and Traditions of Jeongwol Daeboreum

 - • Cracking bureom:

-- Bureom are nuts such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
+- Bureom are nuts, such as peanuts, walnuts, pine nuts, chestnuts, and gingko nuts.
 A common tradition of Jeongwol Daeboreum is to crack a nut in your mouth early in the morning.
 This is believed to help strengthen teeth and avoid allergies in the coming year.

 - • Burning daljip:

 - Daljip is a heap of straw or twigs.
 Burning daljip is a tradition intended to ward off misfortune and bring good luck.

-- Jwibullori is a tradition of burning grass and weeds on dry fields and paddies after sunset in order to kill insect eggs and to fertilize the fields with ashes.
+- Jwibulnori is a tradition of burning grass and weeds on dry fields and paddies after sunset in order to kill insect eggs and to fertilize the fields with ashes.
 The flames lighting up the night sky also make for a spectacular sight to behold.

-○ Korea's top six full moon viewing spots
+Korea's top six full moon viewing spots

-- • Seoul > N Seoul Tower
+• Seoul > N Seoul Tower

 Full moon watching from the best observatory in Seoul

-Located on Namsan Mountain, the N Seoul Tower is the most visited observatory and the best place to view the full moon for couples in Seoul.
+Located on Namsan Mountain, N Seoul Tower is the most visited observatory and the best place to view the full moon for couples in Seoul.
 It has an outdoor observatory as well as restaurants and coffee shops.
 Visitors can also stop by the Teddy Bear Museum and other entertainment facilities in N Seoul Tower, or enjoy a walk in the neighboring park.

-Enjoy the moonlight from a historic site
+Enjoy the moonlight from this historic site

 Full moon reflections on the ocean and lake

-Gyeongpodae Pavilion is situated on a hill by Gyeongpoho Lake on Korea’s east coast.
+Gyeongpodae Pavilion is situated on a hill by Gyeongpoho Lake on Korea’s East Coast.
 The pavilion offers great views of the sea and the lake.
 The sight of the moon reflecting on the lake at night is so impressive and inspiring that the pavilion has been visited by scholars and poets for centuries.

 Revel in the moonlit ocean view

 pious monk of the Joseon Dynasty, found enlightenment here while watching the moon.
-Ganworam looks like it is floating on the sea during high tide while during low tide, the land under the temple is exposed and it is seen on the land.
-The hermitage is a popular for watching the moon as well as
+Ganworam looks like it is floating on the sea during high tide, while during low tide, the land under the temple is exposed and it is seen on the land.
+The hermitage is popular for watching the moon as well as

-- • Jeollanam-do > Yeongam > Wolchulsan Mountain
+• Jeollanam-do > Yeongam > Wolchulsan Mountain

 The full moon rising between mountain peaks

-- • Busan > Haeundae Dalmaji-gil Road
+• Busan > Haeundae Dalmaji-gil Road

 Romantic spot for moon watching

-○ Jeongwol Daeboreum Celebration Events
+Jeongwol Daeboreum Celebration Events

-In the past, Korean families make ogokbap, crack bureom, play jwibulnori or burn daljip with neighbors in the fields to celebrate Jeongwol Daeboreum.
+In the past, Korean families make ogok-bap, crack bureom, play jwibulnori or burn daljip with neighbors in the fields to celebrate Jeongwol Daeboreum.
 Nowadays, it is rare to see these traditional events in cities; however, some regions try to keep them alive by holding annual Jeongwol Daeboreum events.

-Last updated, January 28, 2014
+Last updated, January 14, 2015